 3887 Old Buckingham Rd, Powhatan, VA 23139

 Uncork and unwind at one of the largest wine festivals in the commonwealth of Virginia.
-Come celebrate a sweet sixteen years of the Festival of the Grape with reds, whites, rosés, and a few sparkling surprises.
-Sample wines from over 25 wineries.
-Live music from Flashback and Route 64 will keep the party going while you sip, taste, shop and socialize.
+Come celebrate seventeen years of the Festival of the Grape with reds, whites, rosés, and a few sparkling surprises.
+Sample wines from over 25 wineries, as well as tastings from several distilleries and wineries.
+Live music will keep the party going while you sip, taste, shop and socialize.

 Eppington Heritage Day

 Spend the day experiencing colonial life in early 18th century Chesterfield County.
 Eppington is a circa 1768 plantation built by Francis Eppes VI, Thomas Jefferson's brother-in-law.
-Tour the house, join in colonial children's games, colonial dancing, period music by the Press Gang, a performance by the Chesterfield Community Band, African American storytelling, craft demonstrations and more!
-Encounter living history performances, enjoy a relaxing carriage ride, and visit a colonial militia encampment to observe musket drills.
-Enjoy a wine tasting as you learn about the variety of grapes grown at an experimental vineyard on site.
+Tour the house, join in colonial children's games and activities, period musical performances, African American storytelling, craft demonstrations and more!
+Encounter living history performances, enjoy a relaxing carriage ride, and visit a colonial militia encampment to observe artillery demonstrations.
 Food and beverages will be available for purchase.
-Admission and parking are free.
+Free admission.